-Backpacking Guatemala in 2 weeks?
+Thinking of spending 2 weeks in Guatemala backpacking?
 Sure why not!
 Guatemala is an amazing country and it is so underrated.
 If you have the time I would recommend spending at least 4 weeks here (I stayed for 9!).
-But if you are on a tight timeline and only have 2 weeks I’ve put together this guide to help you see as much of Guatemala in 2 weeks as you can.
+But if you are on a tight timeline and only have 2 weeks I’ve put together this guide to help you see as much as you can within 2 weeks in Guatemala.

 A Little Bit About Guatemala Travel